 He collected and classified local plant life.
 He attracted the attention of the world’s greatest biologists to the unusual variety of flora in the vicinity.

-The distinguished historian, James Henry Rice Jr., spent many happy hours in Bluffton gathering material for his unexcelled book on The Glories of The Carolina Coast; and his poetic praise of the wonders of the South Carolina Lowcountry—particularly in and around Bluffton—made critics all over the nation voice the sentiment, one way or another, that “every private and public library, every home, school and college should have a copy of this fascinating book.”
+The distinguished historian, James Henry Rice Jr., spent many happy hours in Bluffton.
+He gathered material for his unexcelled book on The Glories of The Carolina Coast.
+He poetically praised the wonders of the South Carolina Lowcountry—particularly in and around Bluffton.
+Critics all over the nation voiced his the sentiment.
+Some said “every private and public library, every home, school and college should have a copy of this fascinating book.”

 Rice goes on to say that “white cottages nestle beneath the live oaks, each with its clean-swept yard, bordered with evergreen, among which the Sabal palmetto and the Magnolia grandiflora are conspicuous, though the azaleas and the Camellia japonicas may not be slighted with their shy and impelling lure.”

 Then, with true insight, he observes that Bluffton “retains enough flavor of old days to let one know he is within the pale, surrounded by the purple-born, who, through storm and stress, war and misfortune, have clung tenaciously to their birthright.
 Only on Edisto and along the Pon Pon does one get so fragrant an aroma of our Golden Prime.”

 Clinging to their birthrights is a perfectly natural habit for proud Blufftonians.